dhodvogner/steam-client-run-game/README.md

 3. Create a folder called `SteamDeck` in your Engine's installation `Engine/Build` folder (e.g. `C:\Program Files\Epic Games\UE_5.2\Engine\Build\SteamDeck`)
 4. Copy the `steam-client-run-game` file and `vdf` folder with all of its content to the newly created `SteamDeck` folder
 5. Launch the game from the Unreal Editor as described [here](https://docs.unrealengine.com/5.2/en-US/steam-deck-quick-start-in-unreal-engine/)
+6. **When you launch a game for the first time, it won't work.** You need to navigate on your Deck to Steam -> Library -> Non-Steam Games and launch the game from there.
+This will register the new appid in the `screenshots.vdf` file.
+After that, you can launch the game from the Unreal Editor.

 ## Known issues

 - It seems like the Steam Overlay is not working, if you launch the game while the Deck is in Desktop mode.
+(I'm not sure if this is an issue with the script or with the Deck itself)
+- If the game was previously installed on the Deck, but then it was removed, the previous appid stays in the `screenshots.vdf` and the script tries to launch the wrong game.
+(Might need to collect all appids from the `screenshots.vdf` file and try to launch the game with each of them OR try to find a way to validate the appid)
+- No app in the `screenshots.vdf` file on the first ever launch :( (Can we force steam somwhow to refresh that file?)

 ## Contributing